This page shows you how to delete a Filestore instance.

 Before deleting a Filestore instance, unmount it from client VMs first.
 Not doing so causes file operations to stop responding.

-In the Cloud Console, go to the Filestore Instances page.
+In the Google Cloud console, go to the Filestore Instances page.

 Click the Filestore instance ID to open the instance details page.

 Click Delete delete.

 To use the gcloud CLI, you must either install the gcloud CLI or use the Cloud Shell that's built into the Google Cloud console: